Skip to Content

 As the capital of Belgium, there is no shortage of things to do in Brussels.
 No matter who you are, you’ll find something interesting and fun to do there.

 If you’re wondering what to do in Brussels, I’ve listed a few things below that you should do while you’re in the city.
-These three things are what I recommend anybody visiting the city to check out.
+These three things are what I recommend anybody visiting to check out.

 One thing you should get before you visit is a Brussels Card.
 You can get one for 24, 48 or 72 hours, so the latter option is best on this 3-day Brussels itinerary.
 It gives you free access to 49 museums in Brussels and discounts at numerous tourist attractions, bars, restaurants and shops.